Mapusa: Civic administration

 Mapusa is administered by the Mapusa Municipal Council.
+The city has 20 wards and the last municipal election was held in 2021.
+Councillor Nutan Bicholkar is currently the chairperson of the Mapusa Municipal Council (MMC).

 Representation in Parliament and State Assembly

 At a state level, Mapusa falls within the Mapusa (Goa Assembly constituency).
-As of 2019, its representative in the Goa Legislative Assembly is Joshua D'Souza of the Bharatiya Janata Party.
+As of 2022, its representative in the Goa Legislative Assembly is Joshua D'Souza of the Bharatiya Janata Party.

 At a national level, the city is falls within the North Goa (Lok Sabha constituency).
 As of 2019, its Member of Parliament is Shripad Yesso Naik of the Bharatiya Janata Party.

 Economy

 Mapusa is close to one of the main centres of Goa's tourism industry.
 Mapusa's proximity to many beaches in the north of Goa makes it a suitable base during the tourist season (November to April).
-Because it is a mainly commercial town (for locals) with a large resident population, Mapusa has only a limited number of hotels and accommodation.
+Because it is a mainly commercial city (for locals) with a large resident population, Mapusa has only a limited number of hotels and accommodation.

 Mapusa comes alive on Friday, the traditional market day also known as Mapusa Friday Market.
 People from surrounding villages and towns come to Mapusa to sell their wares.
 This fair has a lot of local flavour (unlike some other tourist-oriented fairs or markets) and specialises in agricultural produce, vegetables, locally grown fruit, spices, clothes and even plants (mainly during the monsoon planting season).

 Every Friday, the Mapusa Market bulges at the seams, with seemingly every square inch of space occupied by sellers with only just enough room for the prospective buyers, the alleys between the regular stalls being occupied with temporary mats and boards.
 From lottery tickets displayed in great swathes to barber shops, the bazaar caters for almost every requirement imaginable.
 There is the fish street, dried fish of all possible varieties and whole fresh fish from baby shark and squid to the ubiquitous bangda (mackerel).
 Fresh fruit and vegetables are gathered together and beautifully displayed, from huge sweet potatoes, and pumpkins and the local shiny red brown Moira bananas to the tiny fresh beans and other pulses.

 Education

-Mapusa houses several prominent Goan educational institutions, including Saraswat Vidyalaya, St. Mary's Convent High School, St. Britto's High School, New Goa High School, St. Antony's High School, Mapusa High School, Dyanprasarak High School, Shree Ganesh Vidya Mandir, Dnyanprassarak Mandal's College, St. Xavier's College of Art, Science and Commerce, and St. Xavier's Higher Secondary School, Agnel Institute of Technical Education (Engg College).
+As of November 2023, the Goa Board of Secondary and Higher Secondary Education recognised the following institutes in Mapusa.